MicrosoftDocs/cpp-docs/docs/mfc/reference/clistctrl-class.md

 ```

 ### Return Value
- The index of the group whose state is `LVGS_FOCUSED`, if there is such a group; otherwise, -1.
+ The index of the group whose state is LVGS_FOCUSED, if there is such a group; otherwise, -1.

 ### Remarks
  This method sends the [LVM_GETFOCUSEDGROUP](http://msdn.microsoft.com/library/windows/desktop/bb774925) message, which is described in the Windows SDK.
-For more information, see the `LVGS_FOCUSED` value of the `state` member of the [LVGROUP](http://msdn.microsoft.com/library/windows/desktop/bb774769) structure.
+For more information, see the LVGS_FOCUSED value of the `state` member of the [LVGROUP](http://msdn.microsoft.com/library/windows/desktop/bb774769) structure.

 ##  <a name="getgroupcount"></a>  CListCtrl::GetGroupCount
  Retrieves the number of groups in the current list-view control.